mmphego/mmphego.github.io/_posts/2018-05-11-How-to-Turn-Your-Ubuntu-Laptop-into-a-Wireless-Access-Point.md

 - Tips/Tricks
 ---

-# How to turn your Ubuntu laptop into a WiFi AP

 I have found myself, wanting to access WiFi connection from my phone and the Only available connection was ethernet.
 Which led to finding ways I can make my laptop behave like a WiFi AP.